seay28/datasharingframework.github.io/docs/src/stable/maintain/allowList-mgm.md

 ## Start [here](TODO)
 When you have fulfilled all the prerequisites, you can start managing your Allow Lists.
 At the beginning, a popup will appear where you have to select your certificate.
-Only then you will have access to the website. [www.dsf-allowlistmgm.de](TODO)
+Only then you will have access to the website. [coming soon](TODO)

 ::: tip Ideas for improvement?
 Have you found an error or is something unclear to you?
-Then please feel free to write to us at gth-gecko@hs-heilbronn.de.
+Then please feel free to write to us at <a href="mailto:dsf-gecko@hs-heilbronn.de">gth-gecko@hs-heilbronn.de</a>.
 Thank you very much!
 :::